-TikTok and Your Child’s Brain
+Is TikTok Impacting Your Child’s Development?

 However, just because TikTok is recognised and used by everyone now, doesn’t mean it doesn’t deserve scrutiny, especially as this app, when used obsessively, could impact our kids’ neural development.